rikhuijzer/xrcf/arnoldc/README.md

 What this shows is that the compiler has converted the ArnoldC code to MLIR.
 It also added a 0 return value to the `main` function.
-This ensures that the program will return a 0 status code, which is the convention for a program that didn't crash.
+This ensures that the program will return a 0 status code, which is the convention for programs that didn't crash.

-Although this MLIR code looks nice, I expect Arnold wants to also run the code.
+Although this MLIR code looks nice, Arnold programmers probably want to run the code.
 To do so, let's convert the MLIR code to LLVM IR by running all the required passes in order:

 ```sh